jmscott/play/bit-entropy/README.md

-Here lives code to experiment with concepts of bit entropy as described in this paper.
+Here lives code to explore the concept of bit entropy as described in this paper.

 [BiEntropy - The Approximate Entropy of a Finite Binary String] (https://arxiv.org/abs/1305.0954)

-The goal is to eventually discover a general metric for pairwise similarity between arbitrary blobs of bits.
+The goal is to discover a general metric for pairwise similarity between arbitrary blobs of bits.

-If we consider `logical XOR` as the "distance" between two bits, then the idea is to produce a 64 dimensional vector for an arbitray blob of bits, where each component, say `I`, is the bit population count of the the `Ith` iteration of a blob derived by `XORing` adjacents bits.
+If we consider `logical XOR` as the "distance" between two bits, then the idea is to produce a 64 dimensional vector for an arbitray blob of bits, where each attribute, say `I`, is the bit population count of the the `Ith` iteration of a blob derived by `XORing` adjacents bits.

 For example, consider the 32 bit blob, say `B`, where `POP` is the population